SoftwareAG/c8y-docs/content/edge/operation-bundle/troubleshooting.md

 * kube-proxy-*XX*
 * kube-scheduler-server

->**Info**: The *XX* represents randomly generated alphanumeric sequences in these pod names and would vary in your environment.
+>**Info:** The *XX* represents randomly generated alphanumeric sequences in these pod names and would vary in your environment.

 The hosted microservices are captured at *cumulocity-single-node* path in the archive.
 The pre-installed component **kube-registry-persistent-secure-xx-xx** is already available in the archive.
 The logs of any additional microservices that are uploaded will also be available at this path.